JrSchild/grunt-retinafy/README.md

 Type: `Object`
 Default value: `',  '`

+An object with in each key the target size of your images.
+This could either be a fixed value or percentage.
+Possible values: `50%`, `w100`, `h80`.
+When both a height and width is specified (`w50h80`) the image will be scaled to it's biggest possible size inside these values without stretching it.

-An object with in the key a percentage based value like `"50%"` for the image to scale to.
-And in the value an object with the key suffix that will define what will be appended to the end of the filename.
+The value of each item should be an object with a key suffix.
+The suffix will be appended to the filename before the extension.
 Example: `"50%": { suffix: '@1x' }`

 #### options.asyncLimit